shyd/STM32CubeF4/Projects/STM324xG_EVAL/Applications/LwIP/LwIP_TCP_Echo_Server/readme.txt

     – /t is the connection timeout in seconds (for example, 2) – /d is the message to be sent for echo

-STM32 Eval board LEDs are used for the following purpose:
+If the LCD is used (#define USE_LCD in main.h), log messages will be displayed to inform user about ethernet cable status and the IP address value, else this will be ensured by LEDs:
   + LED1: ethernet cable is connected.
   + LED2: ethernet cable is not connected.

+If a DHCP server is available, a dynamic IP address can be allocated by enabling the DHCP process (#define USE_DHCP in main.h)

-Note: In this application the Ethernet Link ISR need the System tick interrupt to configure the Ethernet MAC, so the Ethernet Link interrupt priority must be set lower (numerically greater) than the Systick interrupt priority to ensure that the System tick increments while executing the Ethernet Link ISR.
+Note: In this application the Ethernet Link ISR need the HAL time base to configure the Ethernet MAC, so the Ethernet Link interrupt priority must be set lower (numerically greater) than the HAL tick interrupt priority to ensure that the System tick increments while executing the Ethernet Link ISR.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from